vsch/laravel-translation-manager/readme.md

 7. By default the web interface of the translation manager is available at `http://yourdomain.com/translations`.
 You can change this in the configuration file.

 8. <a id="step8"></a>TranslationManager uses the vsch/user-privilege-mapper package that creates a mapping layer between your User model implementation and the need to test user privileges without knowing the implementation.
 You need to name privileges for the UserPrivilegeMapper via the Laravel macro mechanism.
 This should be done in the initialization files.
-A good place is the Providers/AppServiceProvider.php file, add the following to boot() function, if your User model has is_admin and is_editor attributes to identify users that have Admin and Editor privileges or just `return true` in both cases if you don't have any way of determining user privileges:
+A good place is the app/Providers/AppServiceProvider.php file, add the following to boot() function, if your User model has is_admin and is_editor attributes to identify users that have Admin and Editor privileges or just `return true` in both cases if you don't have any way of determining user privileges:

-        UserCan::macro("admin_translations", function ()
+        \UserCan::macro("admin_translations", function ()
         {
             return ($user = Auth::user()) && $user->is_admin;
         });

-        // return false to use the translator missing key lottery, true to always check missing keys for the user UserCan::macro("bypass_translations_lottery", function ()
+        // return false to use the translator missing key lottery, true to always check missing keys for the user
+        \UserCan::macro("bypass_translations_lottery", function ()
         {
             return ($user = Auth::user()) && ($user->is_admin || $user->is_editor);
         });